-- 1. YOU MUST REPORT EVERY ACCIDENT TO YOUR SUPERVISOR WITHOUT FAIL, NO MATTER HOW MINOR. - 2.
-In case of an accident, contact County Counsel's Office as soon as possible.
-Be specific about location, time, extent of injury and damage, and where you can be reached. - 3.
-When appropriate, be sure to get the names of witnesses.
+A. YOU MUST REPORT EVERY ACCIDENT TO YOUR SUPERVISOR WITHOUT FAIL, NO MATTER HOW MINOR.

+- B. In case of an accident, contact County Counsel's Office as soon as possible.
+Be specific about location, time, extent of injury and damage, and where you can be reached. - C. When appropriate, be sure to get the names of witnesses.
 If a witness refuses to give his/her name, record the license number of his/her vehicle.
 Regardless of the facts, admit nothing, promise nothing, and DO NOT ARGUE.
-Give your name, your entity's name and offer to show your license. - 4.
-When appropriate, have pictures taken if possible.
-If reasonably appropriate do not move or allow any vehicles to be moved until someone arrives who can verify or witness the position of the vehicles, length and position of the skid marks, and lights on the vehicles if at night. - 5.
-If you are involved in an accident with an unattended vehicle, you must stop and try to locate the owner.
-If you cannot locate the owner, you must place a note in or on the vehicle giving your name and entity's name and address.

-- 6. Information needed to properly complete accident reports are: - a) Location, time, and date. - b) Make, model, type and license of other vehicles involved. - c) Registered owner of the other vehicles involved. - d) Driver's name and address of other vehicles involved. - e) All occupants' names and addresses in other vehicles involved. - f) Names and addresses of all possible witnesses. - g) Name of police station to which accident was reported. - h) Name of the police officers at the scene. - i) Name of the insurance company which covers the other vehicles involved. - j) Names and address of persons injured and the extent of the injury.
+Give your name, your entity's name and offer to show your license. - D. When appropriate, have pictures taken if possible.
+If reasonably appropriate do not move or allow any vehicles to be moved until someone arrives who can verify or witness the position of the vehicles, length and position of the skid marks, and lights on the vehicles if at night. - E. If you are involved in an accident with an unattended vehicle, you must stop and try to locate the owner.
+If you cannot locate the owner, you must place a note in or on the vehicle giving your name and entity's name and address. - F. Information needed to properly complete accident reports are: - 1.
+Location, time, and date. - 2.
+Make, model, type and license of other vehicles involved. - 3.
+Registered owner of the other vehicles involved. - 4.
+Driver's name and address of other vehicles involved. - 5.
+All occupants' names and addresses in other vehicles involved. - 6.
+Names and addresses of all possible witnesses. - 7.
+Name of police station to which accident was reported. - 8.
+Name of the police officers at the scene. - 9.
+Name of the insurance company which covers the other vehicles involved. - 10.
+Names and address of persons injured and the extent of the injury.